IMAGE-ET/wadorsOsirixplugin/README.md

 # how it works

 ##osirix://?methodName=DownloadURL&Display=YES&URL='{URL}'
-This is a nice feature of OsiriX in harmony with Safari on the Mac platform, where when invoking such an URL from Safari, Safari delegates it to OsiriX, which sends the request and receives the response.
+This is a nice feature of OsiriX in harmony with Safari on the Mac platform: when invoking such an URL from Safari, Safari delegates it to OsiriX, which sends the request and receives the response.
 The response is obtained by the class WADODownloader.

 We have included in our plugin a category on WADODownloader which redefines method WADODownload.